Philip Wylie | Willis Perkins short stories | Mystery Novellas | Experiment in Crime | Corpses at Indian Stones | Gladiator

 Experiment in Crime

 "Experiment in Crime" (1949) is a long post-war novella.
 It has been reprinted as both a small book, and as part of the larger Wylie collection Three To Be Read.
 It originally appeared as a serial in The Saturday Evening Post in 1949.
 It is a pure thriller, and has no mystery or puzzle plot elements per se.
 It is set in a more underworld milieu than Wylie's American Magazine novellas, with both gangsters and crime rings.
 This is in accord with the more hard-boiled world that was fashionable in crime fiction after World War II.
-It falls naturally in two sections.
-Chapters 1 - 8 form a light hearted, delightful tongue in cheek narrative of how a young professor became involved with the underworld.
-The rest of the book narrates a more serious adventure of the professor.
-It is pleasant enough, but not as good as the opening chapters.

 Plot elements of "The Trial of Mark Adams" recur with variations in the opening section of "Experiment in Crime".
 The young professor recalls the scientist heroes of Wylie's 30's fiction.
 The professor's adventures among gangsters in the opening recall the adventures of young men among the rich in Wylie's earlier fiction - the two kinds of plot are formally nearly identical.
 In fact, these gangsters are rich, and seem quite similar in personality to Wylie's earlier millionaires.
 As in "The Trial of Mark Adams", the young hero discovers a whole new personality for himself, and a new role in life.